Vehicle safety features

 O-Train Line 2 Trains (Alstom Coradia Lint)

-- An intercom system lets you contact the driver if you need help
+- An intercom to contact the driver if you need help

-- Emergency brakes near each door let you stop the train if there is an emergency on board:
+- Emergency brakes near each door let you stop the train in case of emergency:

-- To apply the brake, simply pull the red handle
+- To apply the brake, pull the red handle

 - The brake is partially covered with a clear shield to prevent someone accidentally pulling the handle

-Accessible seating is identified outside the train so that emergency personnel can quickly find and help customers with a mobility disability
+- Accessible seating is identified outside the train.
+This will allow emergency personnel to quickly find and help customers with a mobility disability